spranjal25/Home-Automation-/README.md

 <br>

-future plans - improve the security aspeccts of the System, interface with a proper authorization service.
+future plans are to improve the security aspeccts of the System, interface with a proper authorization service.